-“When a man is tired of London,” Samuel Johnson famously said in 1777, “he is tired of life.”
-More than two centuries later, his point stands: the city is exciting, iconic and innovative.
-The English capital has always been a drawcard for Australians, intrigued by its history, enamoured of its glamour and comforted by its many, many pubs.
-There has been human habitation on the site of London since before Roman times, when it was known as Londinium and its core, the City of London, still sits within its medieval borders.
-The ancient city is also a modern capital, a global leader in arts, finance and media and the world’s most visited city.
-It’s familiar to Australians – who doesn’t know Big Ben, the Tower of London, and those red double-decker buses? – but we’ve compiled a list of things you should know before you go.
+The United Kingdom’s capital has always been a drawcard for Australians intrigued by its history, enamoured of its buzzing energy and comforted by its many, many pubs.
+An ancient city – there has been human habitation on the site of London since before Roman times – it’s also a modern capital, a global leader in arts, finance and media and one of the world’s most visited cities.
+It’s familiar to Australians – who doesn’t know Big Ben, the Tower of London and those red double-decker buses? – but we’ve compiled a list of things you should know before you go.

-Qantas flies to London Heathrow with a stopover from the east coast, with a flight time around 24 hours, or direct from Perth on the Dreamliner, a journey that takes approximately 17 hours.
+Qantas currently flies to London Heathrow with a Darwin stopover from the east coast of Australia, with a flight time of around 23 hours and 20 minutes from Sydney.

-Australian passport holders generally don’t require a visa for tourist visits to the UK for periods of less than six months, however, it’s at the discretion of the customs officer.
-It’s wise to have a return ticket booked before arrival and ensure your passport is valid for at least three months after your return date.
+Australian passport holders generally don’t require a visa for tourist visits to the UK for periods of less than six months.
+However, it’s at the discretion of the customs officer.
+It’s wise to have a return ticket booked before arrival and to ensure your passport is valid for at least three months after your return date.

 Flying in to Heathrow International Airport

-Heathrow is the third-busiest airport in the world.
-At the time of writing, Smart Traveller recommends allowing extra time for extended security screenings and luggage checks when you’re flying into and out of Heathrow.
+Heathrow is the second-busiest international airport in the world.
+At the time of writing, Smart Traveller recommends exercising a high degree of caution due to the impacts of COVID-19.

-Located 32 kilometres west of central London, Heathrow can be reached by the Overground Heathrow Express train or the Piccadilly Tube line.
-The most efficient way to travel between central London and Heathrow is the Heathrow Express train, which runs every 15 minutes between 5:10am and 11:25pm and costs from £22.
+Located 32 kilometres west of central London, Heathrow can be reached by the Heathrow Express train or the Piccadilly Line tube.
+The Heathrow Express train runs every 15 minutes between London and Paddington from 5.10am to 11.25pm and costs from £22 (about $41).
 The trip takes between 15 and 21 minutes.
-Click here for tickets.

-The airport has three London Underground Stations, one for Terminals 2 and 3 and one each at Terminal 4 and Terminal 5.
-A single adult fare into London costs £6.
+The airport has three London Underground stations, one for Terminals 2 and 3 and one each at Terminal 4 and Terminal 5.
+A single adult fare into London costs £6 (about $11).
 The trip takes 45 to 65 minutes.
 Click here for the full timetable.

 - The legal drinking age is 18